PrestaShop/prestashop.github.io/news/_posts/releases/2020-04-17-prestashop-1-7-7-0-beta-release.md

 - Theme customization: The feature is now available for product & category pages (in addition to the home page).
 You can easily find, configure and customize your product and categories’ pages theme and main native modules.

-- Block reassurance: Now available on all pages (above or below the header and / or the footer) in addition to product pages and during the checkout.
-You can customize the color of the icon, add a description and a link.
+- Customer reassurance (blockreassurance): Now available on all pages (above or below the header and / or the footer) in addition to product pages and during the checkout.
+You can customize the color of the icons, add a description and a link.
 With this module you build the confidence of your visitors and thus improve your conversion rate.

 ### Notable fixes